Incorrect Information on the Register: Compliance Action

 - A deliberate attempt to provide false or misleading information

-- Write to the MLR business, asking them to confirm the details to the Registration Team within 30 days of the date of the issue of the letter otherwise they could incur a penalty; and
+- write to the business, asking them to confirm the details to the Registration Team immediately; and

-If you believe that the business has deliberately provided false or misleading information, you should consider referring the case to RIS using form MLR145.
+If you believe that the business has deliberately provided false or misleading information, you should consider referring the case to RIS using the Intelligence Report template.